Stephen Port: First victim's death not taken seriously, mother says

 Ms Sak replied: "That's an absolute lie.
 I never said that.
 I did say he liked to drink, because he did."

-Mrs Sak told the hearing that Det Con Slaymaker said her son was found dead in the street, which was "unusual" but "not suspicious".
+Ms Sak told the hearing that Det Con Slaymaker said her son was found dead in the street, which was "unusual" but "not suspicious".

 He went on to say the death was "probably" caused by drugs, Ms Sak told the inquest.